Pros and Cons of LLC in Florida: Everything You Need to Know

 The initial startup cost and yearly fees tend to be more expensive for LLCs when compared to forming a sole proprietorship or general partnerships.
 LLCs' members are not provided blanket protection, meaning that certain criminal behaviors or failing to follow certain rules can result in members being held responsible and liable for such behaviors.

 Although pass-through taxation can look very attractive and appealing to LLC members, it is not always the best option.
 Under certain circumstances, LLCs may find that their self-employment taxes are at a much higher rate than that of a corporation.
-In addition, federal payments, such as Medicare and Social Security, could also be at a higher rate.
+Also, federal payments, such as Medicare and Social Security, could also be at a higher rate.
 It is always advised to consult with an attorney and check with your state when forming a company.

-If you need help with understanding the pros and cons of LLC in Florida, you can post your legal need on UpCounsel's marketplace.
+If you need help with understanding the pros and cons of an LLC in Florida, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.